 The 5 things you need to know about family law and your divorce

 There’s 5 things that you should know right off the bat to help you to cut through the confusion and get on with finding an amicable, positive way forward.

 Most people going through separation and divorce are doing it for the first time, so it’s not surprising that you may not know even the most basic facts.
 However, we’re constantly shocked at the sheer amount of misinformation and confusion that we come across when we talk to people about amicable separation and divorce.
 Let’s cut through that and get to the 5 most important things that anyone hoping to separate and divorce amicably should know about the family law act.

-Need help getting to a financial or parenting agreement with your ex-partner?
-The adieu process includes the support of an expert mediator and 3 lawyers and is designed for amicable couples.
-See how the adieu process works.
+[Need help getting to a financial or parenting agreement with your ex-partner?
+Adieu Assist includes the support of an expert mediator and 3 lawyers and is designed for amicable couples.
+See how Adieu Assist works.]

 1. Children have rights, parents have responsibilities